Lower Guinean forests

-The Lower Guinean forests is region of coastal tropical moist broadleaf forest in West Africa, extending along the eastern coast of the Gulf of Guinea from eastern Benin through Nigeria and Cameroon.
+The Lower Guinean forests also known as the Lower Guinean-Congolian forests, are a region of coastal tropical moist broadleaf forest in West Africa, extending along the eastern coast of the Gulf of Guinea from eastern Benin through Nigeria and Cameroon.

 The Dahomey Gap, a region of savanna and dry forest in Togo and Benin, divides the Lower Guinean forests from the Upper Guinean forests to the west, which extend along the western coast of the Gulf of Guinea from Togo to Liberia and north to Guinea.

-To the north and northeast, the Lower Guinean forests transition to the drier inland Guinean forest–savanna mosaic and Northern Congolian forest–savanna mosaic and to the southeast by the Congolian Coastal forests, whose boundary is the Sanaga River in Cameroon.

-The Lower Guinean forests share many biotic affinities with the Upper Guinean forests.
+To the north and northeast, the Lower Guinean forests transition to the drier inland Guinean forest–savanna mosaic and Northern Congolian forest–savanna mosaic and to the southeast are bounded by the Congolian Coastal forests, whose boundary is the Sanaga River in Cameroon.
+The Lower Guinean forests share many biotic affinities with the Upper Guinean forests but are located in Sierra Leone.
 They are collectively known as the Guinean Forests of West Africa.

+The Lower Guinean forests represent an ecological region in West and Central Africa.
+Stretching along the Gulf of Guinea coastline, these forests encompass parts of Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, the Democratic Republic of Congo (DRC), and smaller portions of neighboring countries.
+The Lower Guinean forests are globally recognized as a biodiversity hotspot, characterized by their ecological significance and species diversity.

 Ecoregions

 The World Wide Fund for Nature (WWF) divides the Lower Guinean forests into a number of distinct ecoregions: